This also applies to cable, chain, and webbing.

 If the text that is displayed on the vRigger workspace is too small:

 Parallels should prompt you to restart Windows.
-After restarting Windows the fonts should be larger.
+The fonts should be larger after restarting Windows.

 If you need additional help with Parallels or Microsoft Windows, please visit Parallels' support page.
 For help with vRigger, please visit the vRigger Learning Center.
 If you need to contact us, be sure to mention that you are using Parallels.